-Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial is currently closed to public visitation.
-Only activities that directly support airfield operations and conservation management of the Refuge/Memorial and the Monument are allowed.
-However, we offer a few exciting virtual visit experiences that we hope you enjoy.
-You are welcome to virtually visit the Refuge by exploring the virtual options under the Visit Us section.
+Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial are currently closed to public visitation.
+Only activities that directly support airfield operations and conservation management of the refuge, memorial and monument are allowed.
+However, we offer a few exciting virtual experiences that we hope you will enjoy under the Visit Us section.

 Most national wildlife refuges offer us all a chance to unplug from the stresses of daily life and reconnect with our natural surroundings.
 Although Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial are currently closed to public visitation, these links provide for several exciting virtual ways to visit and even tour the Refuge.

 Located on the far northern end of the Hawaiian archipelago, Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial is located within the Papahānaumokuākea Marine National Monument.
 It is one the oldest atoll formations in the world that provides nesting habitat for millions of seabirds and it a touchstone for one of the most significant naval battles in our human history.
 Today, the U.S. Fish and Wildlife Service staff, volunteer and contractors live on Midway to support the recovery and integrity of wildlife habitat and species while balancing their own human impact on the land and seascape and protecting historical resources.

 The purpose of Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial is to serve as a refuge and breeding ground for migratory birds, monk seals, sea turtles and other wildlife, while also protecting cultural resources from the Commercial Pacific Cable Company to the historic Battle of Midway.